IOConcept/Recipe_Buddy/README.md

-# Recipe Buddy
+# Recipe Buddies - Version 18 Beta 2

-Recipe Buddy is a simple command-line recipe management application that allows users to view, add, and export recipes.
+Recipe Buddies is a free online recipe management tool designed to help users organize and access their favorite recipes.

 ## Features

-- View recipe: Users can view a recipe by entering the name of the recipe they want to view.
+- View a recipe
-- Add a recipe: Users can add a new recipe by entering the name of the recipe, its ingredients, and steps.
+- Add a recipe
-- Submit recipes: Users can export all recipes to a text file.
+- Submit recipes
-- Display all recipes: Users can see a list of all recipes they have added.
+- Display all recipes
-- Quit: Users can exit the application at any time.
+- Edit a recipe

-## Requirements
+## Installation

-- Python 3
+To use Recipe Buddies, simply download the source code and run the main.py file.

 ## Usage

-To run Recipe Buddy, simply navigate to the directory containing `main.py` in your terminal and run the following command:
+1. View Recipe - Enter the name of a recipe to view its ingredients and steps.
+2. Add a Recipe - Enter the name, ingredients, and steps for a new recipe.
+3. Submit Recipes - Export all recipes to a text file.
+4. Display All Recipes - View a list of all available recipes.
+5. Edit a Recipe - Update the ingredients and steps for an existing recipe.
+6. Quit - Exit the program.

+## Contributing

+Contributions to Recipe Buddies are welcome!
+Please fork the repository and submit a pull request with your changes.

+## Version History

+- Version 18 Beta 2: Added ability to submit recipes.
+- Version 18 Beta 1: Improved error handling and user interface.
+- Version 17 Beta 2: Fixed bug preventing recipes from being displayed.
+- Version 17 Beta 1: Initial release.

+## License

+Recipe Buddies is released under the MIT License.
+See the LICENSE file for details.